 “If any female feels she needs anything beyond herself to legitimate and validate her existence, she is already giving away her power to be self-defining, her agency.”

-Interesting, similar events have been taking place in two of my favourite local dramas, Uzalo and Greed and Desire that got me thinking.
+Interesting and similar events have been taking place in two of my favourite local dramas, Uzalo and Greed and Desire that got me thinking.
 In them, we have women who had been in dating relationships with these men and fell pregnant during the relationship.
-The guys promise and see to it that they marry their girlfriends “to do right by them and their families” but before the lobola negotiations the women miscarry.
+The men promise and see to it that they marry their girlfriends, “to do right by them and their families”.
+However, before the lobola negotiations, the women miscarry.
 The women become gripped by fear and decide to withhold the tragic information from their soon to be husbands because “if he finds out I’m no longer pregnant he won’t marry me anymore”.
-So they fake their pregnancies and adopt children masking them as their own.
-The men marry them with impressions that the women are carrying their babies only eventually to find out that it is not so as their marriages progress.
+So they fake their pregnancies and adopt children—masking them as their own.
+The men marry them with impressions that the women are carrying their babies, only to eventually find out much later into the marriages that it is not the case.

-In as much I don’t condone what these female characters had done (lying is just a huge deal breaker for me), I found my heart bleeding for them.
+In as much I don’t condone what the woman characters had done (lying and deception is simply a huge deal breaker for me), I found my heart bleeding for them.
 I do not entirely fault them with the way they handled their miscarriages.
 Because I believe that as a society we have created this symptom that is only the surface of the greater problem.

-A woman will give, often without hesitation, a man many chances than he would ever give to her.
-Because it is women who constantly scurry at the feet of men in eager desperation, slaves to our ambitions to marriage.
-And it is the man we must submit to for he has everything that the woman has been taught to achingly long for- marriage.
-And the superiority of men in relationships is exacerbated by the reality that it is them who decide if the dating relationship will move up into marriage or not.
+A woman will give, often without hesitation, a man more chances than he would ever give to her.
+Because it is women who constantly scurry at the feet of men in eager desperation—slaves to our ambitions to marriage.
+And it is the man we must submit to, for he has everything that the woman has been taught to achingly long for: marriage.
+And the superiority of men in relationships is exacerbated by the reality that it is they who decide if the dating relationship will move up into marriage or not.